 Truth: While mold can affect your health due to long-term exposure, some molds can also be beneficial.
 The mold found in natural environments helps decompose organic material, allowing other organisms to grow.
 Certain molds, such as Aspergillus flavus, are used in the production of cheese.
 Some molds are used in medicine, as well.
 For example, the Penicillium mold was instrumental in developing Penicillin, the first antibiotic to be discovered.
 However, immunocompromised individuals exposed to high levels of various types of molds may develop health-related effects.

 Mold Myth 2: Repeated mold exposure won’t make me sick

 Truth: Although not everyone is affected when exposed to mold, all molds can cause health-related illness or distress, especially among people who already have respiratory issues.
 Common symptoms associated with mold exposure include coughing, watery eyes, congestion, headaches, and even memory loss and dizziness.
 Researchers at Rutgers University have recently discovered that mold exposure can lead to Parkinson’s disease-like symptoms.

 Mold Myth 3: There should be no mold in my home

 Truth: The truth is that mold spores are present everywhere, including within the built environment and the outdoors.
+You can find mold in the garage or attic spaces.
+You can even find mold in washing machines if you neglect to clean the machine.
 The air you are breathing contains mold spores, and completely eliminating it is almost impossible.
 Common reactions are related to the unusually high concentrations of mold in your home.
+If you are allergic to mold spores, air purifiers can ba a great help.
 Greater amounts of mold can pose health risks and cause significant damage to your home if you do not take care of unwanted and high levels of moisture that can lead to mold infestation.